Irving Oil Refinery

 The Irving Oil Refinery is a Canadian oil refinery located in Saint John, New Brunswick.
-It is currently the largest oil refinery in Canada, capable of producing more than 320000 oilbbl of refined products per day.
+It is currently the largest oil refinery in Canada, capable of processing more than 320000 oilbbl of crude oil per day.
 Over 80 per cent of the production is exported to the United States, accounting for 19 per cent of the country's gasoline imports and 75 per cent of Canada's gasoline exports to the US.

 The refinery is owned and operated by Irving Oil Limited Refining Division, a subsidiary company of Irving Oil.

 History

-The refinery was built in 1960 as a partnership between Irving Oil and Standard Oil Co. of California (SOCAL) on a 780 acre site in Saint John, New Brunswick.
+The refinery was built in 1960 as a partnership between Irving Oil and Standard Oil Co. of California (SOCAL, today known as Chevron) on a 780 acre site in Saint John, New Brunswick.
 It was built to allow for expansions, the first of which occurred in 1971 and then again in 1974.
 In 2000, a larger, $1.5 billion upgrade was completed.
-Irving Oil bought out SOCAL's share in the early 1980s.
+Irving Oil bought out SOCAL's share in the late1980s.
+In 2000, New Brunswick New Democratic Party leader Elizabeth Weir released documents accessed under the Right to Information Act surrounding the refinery upgrades being put in motion by the government without being completely assessed for its environmental impact, suggesting that the government "ignored the public interest and pandered to big business."

 The refinery is supplied with crude oil primarily delivered by supertankers to the company's Canaport deep-water terminal which was commissioned in 1970; prior to 1970, crude oil was delivered to the refinery through a much smaller terminal located on Courtney Bay immediately north of the Saint John Shipbuilding property.
 After Canaport opened, this terminal was converted to exclusively export the refinery's output.
+Irving has historically processed a mix of Saudi-supplied crude oil, according to import records this Saudi supply ranged from a high of 127,630 bpd in 2018 and a low of 63,024 bpd in 2012.
 In 2011 the refinery built a rail terminal for receiving crude oil; the refinery is served by tracks owned by Canadian National but which are operated by New Brunswick Southern Railway.